Okinawa Institute of Science and Technology: Graduate school

 The PhD program is taught entirely in English and is individually tailored to each student.
 Students are encouraged to focus their research on cross-disciplinary areas of studies.
 Students are recruited through much higher levels of competition than that of the entrance examination for graduate schools of top national universities in Japan.
 As of May 2022, there were 242 enrolled PhD students from 50 countries.
-Of these students, 81% were international and 40% were identified as women.
+Of these students, 81% were international and 40% identified as women.

 Faculty

-As of May 2022, the 89 faculty at OIST–consisting of assistant, associate, and tenured professors–have been recruited globally.
-Of these 89 faculty, 62% are international and 18% are identified as being women.
+As of Nov 2025, the 98faculty at OIST—consisting of assistant, associate, and tenured professors—have been recruited globally.

 Research

-The research community consists of faculty and researchers divided into "units" based on area of study.
-The university has no departments—OIST researchers conduct multi-disciplinary research in Neuroscience, Physics, Chemistry, Mathematical and Computational Sciences, Molecular, Cellular, and Developmental Biology, Environmental and Ecological Sciences and Marine Science.
+The research community consists of faculty and researchers divided into units based on area of study.
+The university has no departments—OIST researchers conduct multi-disciplinary research in neuroscience, physics, chemistry, mathematical and computational sciences, molecular, cellular, and developmental biology, environmental and ecological sciences and marine science.